Le’Veon Bell Arrives In Pittsburgh Vowing He Will Not Apologize For Holdout

 Le’Veon Bell has finally touched down in Pittsburgh, according to NFL Network’s Aditi Kinkhabwala.
 Just days after posting a cryptic message in which he bade farewell to his vacation spot and training grounds away from the Steelers in Miami, the All-Pro running back was back on Twitter with some unapologetic words for his critics.
 And those words were reportedly delivered to his followers from a location not far off from the team’s facilities.

 “Just about everybody has an opinion on my life and worried about what I’m doing.
-Don’t judge me off my decision because maybe this isn’t what you’d do,” Bell wrote in upside down text on Wednesday evening, November 7.
-He then continued on to call out fans who’ve refused to make an effort to consider his contractual situation from an angle that might help them empathize with him, before declaring that he sees no reason to feel sorry about the position he may have put the Pittsburgh Steelers in by holding out for the first 10 weeks of the season.
+Don’t judge me off my decision because maybe this isn’t what you’d do,” Bell wrote in upside-down text on Wednesday evening, November 7.

+Bell then continued on to call out fans who’ve refused to make an effort to consider his contractual situation from an angle that might help them empathize with him, before declaring that he sees no reason to feel sorry about the position he may have put the Pittsburgh Steelers in by holding out for the first 10 weeks of the season.

-“I’m not going to apologize for what I believe is right for myself, family and the rest of my peers, period,” wrote Bell.
-The tweet echoed assertions he’s made in the past about having a willingness to be the sacrificial lamb that will open doors for future players of his caliber who may be given more generous offers should the strategy prove to have spooked NFL owners who fear others taking a similar path.
+“I’m not going to apologize for what I believe is right for myself, family and the rest of my peers, period.”

+The tweet echoed assertions he’s made in the past about having a willingness to be the sacrificial lamb that will open doors for future players of his caliber who may be given more generous offers, should the strategy prove to have spooked NFL owners who fear others taking a similar path.

 ˙˙˙ɯǝɥʇ uo ʎןɹɐǝןɔ s’ʇɐɥʇ &˙˙˙sǝuıן ǝɥʇ uǝǝʍʇǝq pɐǝɹ ʎןdɯıs ʇsnظ oʇ ǝɯıʇ ǝɥʇ ǝʞɐʇ ʇ’uop ǝןdoǝd ʇsoɯ ʇnq˙˙˙op p’noʎ ʇɐɥʍ ʇ’usı sıɥʇ ǝqʎɐɯ ǝsnɐɔǝq suoısıɔǝp ʎɯ ɟɟo ǝɯ ǝbpnظ ʇ’uop˙˙˙buıop ɯ’ı ʇɐɥʍ ʇnoqɐ pǝıɹɹoʍ & ǝɟıן ʎɯ uo uoıuıdo uɐ sɐɥ ʎpoqʎɹǝʌǝ ʇnoqɐ ʇsnظ